 Additionally, the GEN 2 X2O models feature a Dynamic Braking System as well as an aluminum fairlead.

-The breaking system will help reduce the temperature of the drum by as much as 66%, ensuring a lifelong functioning of the models.
+The braking system will help reduce the temperature of the drum by as much as 66%, ensuring the lifelong functioning of the models.

 Every winch also features a remote control that allows you to operate the device from a safe distance.